quarto-dev/quarto-actions/examples/example-01-basics.md

 # Quarto Actions: Basics

 The simplest workflow using Quarto Actions uses the `setup` and `publish` actions: [quarto-publish-example.yml](quarto-publish-example.yml).
+Note that GitHub Pages use a `gh-pages` branch in your repository, which will be automatically created if one doesn't exist.

 ## GitHub Pages

 1. **Add the GitHub Actions workflow to your project**

    Copy [quarto-publish-example.yml](quarto-publish-example.yml) to `.github/workflows/quarto-publish.yml`.
 Uncomment the "Publish to GitHub Pages (and render)" action.
 No further changes are needed to the action (in particular, do *not* edit the line below to add a secret to this file.
 This file has the same permissions as your repository, and might be publicly readable)

+2. **Add `_publish.yml` to your repository**

+   Quarto stores publishing metadata information in `_publish.yml`.
+To create this file, run `quarto publish gh-pages` locally once.

 Now, add and commit the workflow file you have just created, and push the result to GitHub.
 This should trigger a new action from GitHub that will automatically render and publish your website through GitHub pages.
-Note that this will create a `gh-pages` branch in your repository if one doesn't exist.

 ## Netlify